crosswise-finance/crosswise-snapshot/README.md

 5. Run getDipBuyersAndSellers.js => this will combine and calculate gathered buyers and sellers data and output total amounts of CRSS to be added or deducted from each user

-6. Run getCompensation.js => this will output compensationV1.json
+6. Run getCompensation.js => this will output compensationV1.json, and include manualAdjustments.js

 * Note
 -These are preliminary results, and the scripts are not necessarily final.
 We will allow  the community time to report any divergences from expected entitlements.
 The system and calculations are very robust, but there is scope for errors.